status-im/status-web/apps/website/docs/messaging-and-web3-browser/remove-members-from-a-group-chat.md

 ---
 id: 277
-revision: 0
+revision: '0'
 language: en
+title: Remove members from a group chat
 ---

-# Remove members from a group chat

 A [group chat][understand-group-chats] owner can remove members from a group chat.
 As a group chat owner, you're free to set your own rules and remove members who misbehave.
 Regular members can't remove other members.